sueszli/notionSnapshot/docs/progress.md

 ## what's next?

-i don't know if this project will ever get any traction but here are some ideas for the future:

 -   [ ] support more blocks (ie. file attachmet types) with selenium actions (see: https://www.selenium.dev/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html)

 -   [ ] make using it more convenient by writing a "github actions" script to automatically scrape and deploy pages after entering an url

-<br><br><br>

 # supported blocks